The first run

 the order things happen in more complex game rooms and is not necessary for

-all scripts.
-It can be ignored for now.
+every script.
+It can be safely ignored for now.

-We basically just want Escoria to switch to our pub scene.
+We basically just want Escoria to switch to our new pub scene.
 For this, we can use the command change_scene.
-This command expects the path to the target scene as a parameter.
+This command expects the path to the target scene as an argument.

-Add the following to the ESC script game.esc
+Now add the following to the ASHES script game.esc:

 :newgame